Jausmy/Loan-Dashboard/README.md

 ## Potential Impact of Recommendations
 By implementing these recommendations, the financial institution can anticipate the following positive outcomes:
 - Reduced Loan Defaults: Refining risk assessment models and implementing targeted lending strategies can potentially reduce loan defaults by 10-15%.
-- Improved Profitability: Minimizing loan defaults, optimizing lending practices, and creating high interest loan options for high net worth/income applicatns with high risk scores, can lead to increased profitability and financial stability.
+- Improved Profitability: Minimizing loan defaults, optimizing lending practices, and creating high interest loan options for high net worth/income applicants with high risk scores, can lead to increased profitability and financial stability.
 - Enhanced Customer Satisfaction: Providing personalized loan products and educational resources can improve customer satisfaction and loyalty.

 ## Limitations and Future Considerations